routayush1/animexninja/README.md

 ### Prerequisites
 FIRST YOU NEED TO CLONE [API REPO](https://github.com/routayush1/animexninja-api) AND RUN IT.
 You need to note api local host url.you have to create a tunnel for your api local_host through NGROK.
-Create an .env.local file on the root of the project and put your NGROK url
+Go to next.config.js file on the root of the project and put your NGROK url inside the env object

 ```
-BASE_URL="YOUR_NGROK_API_URL/api/"
+URL="YOUR_NGROK_API_URL/api/"
 ```

 ### Installing